snake guide singapore

 Professional Snake Removal in Singapore

 With the recent enforcement of the Wildlife Act in Singapore, special courses and training were prepared for people involved who deal with wildlife removal activities.
-Our PMPs have attended the training and are certified professionals who can remove wildlife if needed, including snakes.
-Our professionals also advise you on the dos and don’ts when encountering a snake.
+Our PCOs are kept updated on any changes and continually attend seminars like the Wildlife Handling Seminar organised by the Singapore Pest Management Association (SPMA).

 Frequently Asked Questions